 Education and Training

-Through our Skill-Building for Rural Health Care Providers Program, we have trained 120 nurse-midwives in the BEmONC training program and 260 providers in Helping Babies Breathe.
+Through our Skill-Building for Rural Health Care Providers Program, we have trained 120 nurse-midwives and 260 providers.

 While implementing these programs, we found a severe shortage of nurse midwives, leading us to create a Nurse-Midwife Scholarship Program.
-Through this program, we have graduated five nurse midwives, and twelve are in training.
+Through this program, we have graduated seven nurse midwives, and ten are in training.

-VHP training programs aim to build a strong and confident rural workforce that is fully equipped to provide skilled assistance at the time of delivery
+Our training programs aim to build a strong and confident rural workforce that is fully equipped to provide skilled assistance at the time of delivery.